5 Pro Beauty Tips For Glowing Skin In Winter

 “When I think of summertime skin and the glow that I get during those months, I think about how moisturized and happy my skin is from all of the warm, humid weather,” says Natalia Thomas, an editorial and celebrity makeup artist who’s worked with Karlie Kloss and Noah Cyrus.
 “In order to keep this glow year-round, I moisturize all of my clients and myself with a hydrating oil.
 If all of the layers of your skin are happy, then anything you put on top of it will look smooth and beautiful.
 This goes for my oily skin babes, as well.”

 To get max glow via hydration, Thomas says she gently presses oil or balm into the skin with her hands before applying makeup.
-Since its drier in the winter months, you can get away with a slightly more hydrating product than you would in the summer.
-A great go-to (and cult fave for lots of MUAs) is Weleda Skin Food Original Ultra-Rich Cream, $18.99, which is formulated with sunflower and sweet almond oils, lanolin, and beeswax.
+Since it’s drier in the winter months, you can get away with a slightly more hydrating product than you would in the summer.
+A great go-to (and cult fave for lots of MUAs) is Weleda Skin Food Original Ultra-Rich Cream, $19, which is formulated with sunflower and sweet almond oils, lanolin, and beeswax.

 3. (Chemical) Exfoliate Like You Mean It